Jason Newsted: Metallica

 On September 27, 1986, during the European leg of the Damage, Inc. Tour, Metallica's bassist Cliff Burton died in a tour bus crash.
 Following Burton's death, the group began a search for a new bassist.
-They considered and auditioned over 50 musicians, including Greg Christian of Testament, Gene Gilfen of Blind Illusion, Mel Sanchez of Abattoir, Mike Jastremski of Heathen, Troy Gregory, Les Claypool and various others.
+They considered and auditioned over 50 musicians, including Greg Christian of Testament, Les Claypool of Primus, Gene Gilfen of Blind Illusion, Mike Jastremski of Heathen, Mel Sanchez of Abattoir, Troy Gregory and various others.
 Newsted was the last in line and ended up winning the part.

 Newsted said in a 2015 interview that he learned about Metallica's plan to open for Ozzy Osbourne's tour at the time.
 To his advantage, Newsted strategically procured the band's setlist, studied it, and presented it to drummer Lars Ulrich saying he knew all these songs, much to Ulrich's surprise.
 Two days later, Metallica invited Newsted back and told to him that he had been chosen to fill the bassist position.
 The band involved both of Burton's parents in the decision to choose Newsted.
 After the band broke the news to Newsted, Burton's mother hugged him tightly and said, "You are the one.
 Please, be safe."